kaitlin-odell/ParticleCodes/README.md

 To run the metrics, use:

-mmd_plot.m (Within mmd_plot.m you can adjust the env_name, max number_particles, and max outer_iter as desired.)
+mmd_plot.m (Within mmd_plot.m you can adjust the env_name, sampling name i.e sample_star, sample_sine, sample_banana, and sample_doubbanana, max number_particles, and max outer_iter as desired.)
-  L2norm.m (Within L2norm.m you can adjust the env_name, max number_particles, and max outer_iter as desired.)
+  L2norm.m (Within L2norm.m you can adjust the env_name, sampling name i.e sample_star, sample_sine, sample_banana, and sample_doubbanana, max number_particles, and max outer_iter as desired.)